neuralmagic/deepsparse/README.md

 1. `SparseZoo ONNX`: our open-source collection of sparse models available for download.
 [SparseZoo](https://github.com/neuralmagic/sparsezoo) hosts inference-optimized models, trained on repeatable sparsification recipes using state-of-the-art techniques from [SparseML.](https://github.com/neuralmagic/sparseml)

-2. `Custom ONNX`: Your own onnx model, can be dense or sparse.
-Plug in your model to compare performance with other solutions. 👇
+2. `Custom ONNX`: Your own ONNX model, can be dense or sparse.
+Plug in your model to compare performance with other solutions.

 ```bash